qaqcatz/impomysql/README.md

 Note that:

 * You need to deploy the specified version of DBMS yourself.
+* Old versions may crash or exception, we need to save logs for debugging. logPath: `taskPoolPath/affversion-version.log`
 * Make sure you have done `sqlsim`.
 Because some new features cannot run on the old version of DBMS, but the bug is not caused by them.
 Unfortunately, perfect simplification is almost impossible.
 If a sql cannot be executed on the old version, you'd better check it manually. ~~or just ignore it.~~